microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 - Review the following error in the **Output**.
 ![Table Error](./Images/TableError.png)

-- Update the above query to store the returned results in a list using curly brackets.
+- Update the above expression to store the returned results in a list using curly brackets.
 ```
 EVALUATE
 { COUNTROWS( Customers ) }